English

 - by passing a two-hour translation exam with a dictionary;

-- or by taking two terms of Old English*, elementary Latin or Ancient Greek.
+- by taking two terms of Old English*, elementary Latin, or ancient Greek.

 The (Non-Terminal) Master of Arts Degree

-In order to apply for the AM degree, students must complete, with a grade of B or better, no fewer than a total of seven courses, including a minimum of four English courses, at least three of which MUST be at the graduate (200-) level, and one additional course that MUST be taken at the graduate level, but may be taken in another department.
+The AM degree in English is available only to students enrolled in the PhD program.
+In order to apply for the master’s degree, students must complete, with a grade of B+ or better, at least seven courses, including a minimum of four English courses, at least three of which must be at the graduate (200-) level, and one additional course that must be taken at the graduate level but may be taken in another department.
 Students must also fulfill at least one of their departmental language requirements.

 General Exam

-Candidates whose performance in the exam is judged inadequate will be marked as “not yet passed” and must retake the exam at a time to be determined.
-If candidates do not pass on the second attempt, they will not be able to continue in the program.
+Students whose performance on the exam is judged inadequate will be marked as “not yet passed” and must retake the exam at a time to be determined by the DGS and their exam committee based on an assessment of their performance during the exam.
+If a student does not pass on the second attempt, they will be withdrawn from the program for making unsatisfactory progress.

 Dissertation Prospectus

-The dissertation prospectus, signed and approved by three advisors (or two co-advisors, with a third committee member to be added at a later date), is due in the English Department Graduate Office six "business weeks" after passing the field oral examination.
-The "business weeks" do not include the winter recess, so a student passing the exam four weeks before the winter recess begins, for example, would have another two weeks after the start of classes in the spring term to complete the prospectus.
+The dissertation prospectus, signed and approved by at least two committee members, including the chair, is due to the graduate program administrator and the director of graduate studies six business weeks after the Field Exam.
+“Business weeks” do not include winter recess and January term, so a student passing the exam four weeks before winter recess begins, for example, would have another two weeks after the start of classes in the spring term to complete the prospectus.

-The prospectus is neither a draft chapter nor a detailed road map of the next two years' work; it is a sketch no longer than 7 to 10 pages of the topic upon which the student plans to write.
-It gives a preliminary account of the argument, structure, and scope of the intended treatment of the topic.
-The overview will be followed by a bibliography.
+The prospectus is neither a draft chapter nor a detailed roadmap of the next few years of work but a sketch, no longer than ten double-spaced pages (excluding bibliography), of the topic upon which the student plans to write.
+It typically includes a preliminary account of the argument and/or the questions that will be explored in the dissertation and a description of the expected structure and scope of the study, which typically includes a brief literature review, an explanation of methodology, and a chapter outline.
+This overview should be followed by a bibliography.

-The prospectus is written in consultation with the dissertation advisors who will meet students at least once in the spring of the third year to discuss the prospectus and to draw up a timetable for the writing of the dissertation.
+Students draft the prospectus in consultation with their dissertation advisors, who meet with students at least once in the spring of the third year to discuss the prospectus and help to draw up a timetable for the writing of the dissertation, keeping in mind departmental and fellowship deadlines.

 Article Submission